databio/databio_genomes/asset_pep/README.md

 ### Step 2: Add any required inputs to the subasset table

-If your asset doesn't require any inputs, then you're done.
+Next, we need to add the source for each item required by your recipe.
+You can see what the recipe requires by using `-q` or `--requirements`, like this: `refgenie build {genome}/{recipe} -q`.
+If your recipe doesn't require any inputs, then you're done.
 If it requires any inputs (which can be either *assets*, *files*, or *parameters*, then you need to specify these in the `subassets.csv` table.

 For each required input, you add a row to `subassets.csv`.
 Follow these directions:
 - `sample_name` - must match the row name in `assets.csv`.
 This is how we match inputs to assets.